 Prince George's County Department of Social Services provides a Homelessness Prevention Program.
 The program screens applicants for eligibility, counseling, and provides referrals.

 Fannie Mae, or the Federal National Mortgage Association, was created in 1938 as a government entity to help lenders provide mortgage financing to home buyers at reasonable rates.
 Fannie Mae was chartered as a government-sponsored private organization in 1968.
+You can look up your loan on Fannie Mae's website to understand what your options are.

 Additional Federal Resources

-The HUD website provides several tips on avoiding foreclosure, financial education for homeowners, and refinancing information.
 HUD also provides help to veterans through the Servicemembers Civil Relief Act of 2003.
 The Act provides mortgage relief, termination of leases, protection from eviction, a six percent cap on interest rates, stay of foreclosure proceedings, and reopening of Default Judgments.